What to Look for in a Coach

 5. Understand themselves better: the habits, thoughts, and fears that drive their decision-making.

 6. Transition to “real life” when the diet is over.

 7. Become more fit and active in a way that is enjoyable.

-When people work with me, they learn that they don’t have to give up all the foods they enjoy in order to lose weight and keep it off.
+When people work with myself or another coach on my team, they learn that they don’t have to give up all the foods they enjoy in order to lose weight and keep it off.
 Neither do they have to starve themselves or do endless hours of cardio.
 It’s about creating a lifestyle – together – that is healthy and enjoyable and ultimately sustainable.

-As an ACE-certified health coach with a specialty in weight management.
+I’m an MNU nutritionist and an ACE-certified health coach with a specialty in weight management.
 I also have a Bachelor’s Degree in Kinesiology and I attend strength training clinics and nutrition seminars to say fresh.
 I have years of education.
 I am also accredited by the NCCA, an independent accrediting body that evaluates programs for health professionals like registered dietitians and occupational therapists.
-My credentials are ironclad verifiable, and representative of a standard of excellence recognized by health care providers and state agencies.
+My credentials are representative of a standard of excellence recognized by health care providers and state agencies.

-As an online health coach, I am passionate about helping people and I want to work with people who are highly motivated to make a lifestyle change.
+As an online nutritionist and health coach, I am passionate about helping people and I want to work with people who are highly motivated to make a lifestyle change.
 I take an integrated approach and one that requires a lot of effort from a coaching perspective.
 It uses physical activity guidance, nutrition education, and behavior change coaching.
-I am certainly not the cheapest, but I don’t know of another coach who spends as much time working with their clients to help them achieve their goals.

 P.S.
 I only work with clients who are willing to commit to at least three months of coaching with me because that’s how long it takes to really notice results and build some solid habits.